japnitahuja/POSIX-Threads/README.md

 To compile and run the code in this repository, you will need:

 A C compiler (such as gcc)
-A POSIX Threads library (such as pthreads) or OpenMP
+A POSIX Threads library (such as pthreads)

 ## Usage